urbit/docs/arvo/reference/cryptography.md

 how they are implemented.

 This document does not describe any algorithmic details of cryptographic functions, only how they are utilized.
-This document also does not cover hashing - see [Insecure Hashing](@/docs/hoon/reference/stdlib/2e.md) and [SHA Hash Family](@/docs/reference/stdlib/3d.md) for reference material on hash functions in the standard library.
+This document also does not yet cover hashing - see [Insecure Hashing](@/docs/hoon/reference/stdlib/2e.md) and [SHA Hash Family](@/docs/reference/stdlib/3d.md) for reference material on hash functions in the standard library.